cssobj/cssobj/README.md

 // .item      ->   REMOVED!

 // OR feed a new obj
+const newObj = { '.nav': { width: 100 } }
 result.update(newObj)
 // cssobj will diff with prev obj, keep same part, change diffed part in stylesheet!
+// cssobj will change width to 100px, drop all other rules/props

 ```